cxr00/cxr/cxr/state/readme/state.md

 The reason for this is due to the way StateData access is implemented.
 Unfortunately, attempting to add a `__setattr__` override causes a `RecursionError`.

 In general, when assigning values to the StateData, it will automatically determine if the value is serializable or not.
-However, if you want to specifically add an attribute as nonserializable, use `add_nonser`:
+However, if you want to specifically add an attribute as nonserializable, use `nonser`:

 ```python
 player.nonser("weight", 167)